3rr0r-505/Major-Project/CONTRIBUTING.md

 # Contributing to HoneyPott3r

-Thank you for considering contributing to KeySpy!
+Thank you for considering contributing to HoneyPott3r!
 We appreciate your interest in making our project better.

 ## Getting Started